kmhuynh/hugoblox-academic-cv/content/authors/admin/_index.md

 ## About Me

 I am a postdoc in radiology at UNC Chapel Hill.
-Since 2017, I’ve been working with Dr. Pew-Thian Yap on MR reconstruction, signal representation, noise removal, tractography, and microstructure imaging using diffusion MRI data with applications in neurodevelopment.
+Since 2017, I've been working with <span class="no-break">Dr. Pew-Thian Yap</span> on MR reconstruction, signal representation, noise removal, tractography, and microstructure imaging using diffusion MRI data with applications in neurodevelopment.